 Post’s character perceived that the cops wouldn’t listen to her concerns despite the murder.
 However, despite her character being so vulnerable, I felt that Markie could and should have had much more of a dramatic storyline.
-Perhaps as her character could have then tried to convince the cops their colleague Teggart was the bad guy, had she escaped his clutches.
+Perhaps her character could have then tried to convince the cops their colleague Teggart was the bad guy, had she escaped his clutches.

 I also found this episode frustrating as it told you who the murderer was in the initial scenes Columbo style.
-Then you had the “fun” in watching the Harts try and guess who was the killer… Even though the whole world was a suspect, only one possible contender was seen and seen to wear aftershave, the Harts did seem pretty clueless.
+Then you had the “fun” of watching the Harts try and guess who was the killer… Even though the whole world was a suspect, only one possible contender was seen and seen to wear aftershave, the Harts did seem pretty clueless.

 This meant with Max – wearing his Liberace inspired jacket – got to go undercover to find the murderer.
 Needless to say, it looks like Max enjoyed this work, judging from the morning after scenes.. as it’s implied by a more bedraggled looking Max the following day.
 But at least we didn’t have to watch Max in some sexy moments…

 Anyway, this episode could only have been really really improved if they followed The Love Boat example and made this episode musical.
 I can now imagine Hasselhoff in the bad guy role… singing his hit Jump in my car in a duet with a prostitute.
 With lyrics such as;

 Jump in my car, I wanna take you home